draggsconnor/BlipKit/manual/effects.md

 0.5 of current volume ----\/---------
 {% endhighlight %}

-The effects is disabled with NULL or by setting its first argument to 0.
+The effect is disabled with a NULL pointer or by setting its first argument to 0.

 <div class="buttons">
 	<div class="player" data-volume="0.7">